 Bringing related points and examples and counterpoints together makes them easy to compare.
 I find this easier to use than the commonly recommended "pros on the left, cons on the right".
 This structure also makes it easy to spot unanswered arguments.

 As an illustration of this structure, this blog post charts the debate about a particular proposal, the NSA-driven proposal for IETF to publish an RFC specifying usage of non-hybrid ML-KEM in TLS.
+The chart also covers non-hybrid ML-DSA, where the debate is almost exactly the same, but the chart notes a few differences.

 In this chart, "pro" means an argument for the proposal; "con" means an argument against the proposal; indenting B under A means that B is a supporting argument for A (if A and B are both pro or both con) or that B is a counterargument to A (if A and B are on opposite sides).